Vivian is a Partner at Allen & Gledhill. She is also an appointed Notary Public and Commissioner for Oaths in Singapore.

 She handles litigation and arbitration matters including claims concerning wet and dry shipping work, international sale of goods, charterparty disputes, ship repair and construction disputes, sale and purchase of vessels, mortgage enforcement of ship and aircraft, insurance, carriage of goods and passengers, freight forwarding disputes, repair and maintenance of aircraft, and the arrest, detention and re-possession of ship and aircraft.

-At the Who’s Who Legal Awards 2020, Vivian was named Lawyer of the Year for Shipping.
+Vivian was named Lawyer of the Year for Shipping and Transport 2023 at The Legal 500 Southeast Asia Awards Ceremony.
+She has also, since 2020, been inducted into The Legal 500 Hall of Fame, which highlights to clients the individuals who are at the pinnacle of the profession, and have received constant praise from their clients for continued excellence.
+Vivian was named Lawyer of the Year for Shipping at the Who's Who Legal Awards in 2020 and 2021.
 In addition, she is identified as a Global Elite Thought Leader in Who’s Who Legal: Insurance & Reinsurance 2021, Who’s Who Legal: Transport 2021, as well as Who’s Who Legal: Shipping 2020.
-Vivian has also been inducted into The Legal 500 Hall of Fame in 2020, which highlights to clients the individuals who are at the pinnacle of the profession, and have received constant praise from their clients for continued excellence.
 She was also named as one of the top 100 women in Litigation by Benchmark Litigation Asia-Pacific in 2021 and recognised by Benchmark Litigation as a Litigation Star in Shipping, Dispute Resolution and International Arbitration in 2018, 2019, 2020, and 2021.
 In 2015, Vivian was awarded Winner of the Shipping and Transport category for Singapore in the Client Choice Awards.
 Vivian was named Best Lawyer in Shipping at the Euromoney Legal Media Group’s Asia Women in Business Law Awards for the fourth time in 2015 since the inaugural awards in 2011.

 Vivian is also consistently listed as a leading shipping and admiralty practitioner in a number of publications including Chambers Global, Chambers Asia-Pacific, Asialaw Leading Lawyers, The Legal 500 Asia Pacific and Who’s Who Legal Singapore.
 Chambers Asia-Pacific notes that Vivian “is renowned for her handling of high-value litigation and arbitration cases, and is recognised by peers as a ‘well respected’ [P]artner at the [F]irm”.
 Chambers Global and Chambers Asia-Pacific note that Vivian is “a leading figure in the market” and is mentioned by sources that she is “very good on detail, methodical and clever, and is very good as an advocate”.
 Chambers Asia-Pacific notes that “sources observe that her excellent reputation in this space is ‘due to her attention to detail, knowledge and experience: she is very impressive’.”
 As noted in The Legal 500 Asia Pacific, Vivian “is a ‘hardworking, detail-focused and extremely good lawyer who runs her team well’”.
 The Legal 500 Asia Pacific mentions that Vivian “is ‘the most effective and responsive Singaporean litigator’.”